Subhikshaa23/Subhikshaa23/README.md

 Hello techies!
 <br /><br />
-      I am Subhikshaa, currently in the pre-final year of Computer Science and Engineering department.
+      I am Subhikshaa Selvanayagam, currently in the pre-final year of Computer Science and Engineering department.
 I am currently exploring more in the area of web development and learning to build web applications using MERN stack.
-I believe that building strong foundations in any concept we learn can enhance the overall learning.
+I believe that building strong foundations in any concept we learn can enhance the overall learning process.
 I am interested in collaborative learning and open for project collaborations!
 <br />

 ## Programming Languages: